 [0.5% - 1%] p.a. of trading margin should be added

-On a closer horizon, this new activity is estimated to generate [2M] by end of 2016.
+On a closer horizon, this new activity is estimated to generate $[2M] by end of 2016.

 Desired date for start-up

 In [November] 2015, Equity Markets intends to be able to commercialize fully systematic strategies to customers based in USA, Canada and Latin America.